 Memberships and awards

-- Preeminent Employment Lawyer in Queensland - Doyle's Guide 2017
+- Preeminent Employment Lawyer in Queensland - Doyle's Guide 2017 and 2018

 - Leading Employment Lawyer in Queensland and Australia - Doyle's Guide 2016

 - Recommended Employment Lawyer - Doyle's Guide 2014 & 2015